Metal Gear Solid (1998 video game): Release

 The game was launched in Europe on February 22, 1999, with versions voiced in French, Italian, and German available in addition to English.
 A Spanish dubbed version was later released on May 1.
 Like in Japan, a limited edition of the game was released, although the contents of the European limited edition differs from the Japanese counterpart.
 The European Premium Package comes with the game software itself and its soundtrack album CD, along with a t-shirt, dog tags, memory card stickers, a double sided movie-style poster and a set of postcards.

 The Japanese PlayStation version of Metal Gear Solid was reissued twice: once under "The Best" series and later under "PS one Books."
 Likewise, the American and European versions of Metal Gear Solid were reissued under the "Greatest Hits" and "Platinum" series respectively.
-The game is included in the Japanese Metal Gear Solid: 20th Anniversary Collection set and in the American Essential Collection set.
+For the 20th anniversary of the original Metal Gear in 2007, the original Metal Gear Solid was re-released in Japan as a stand-alone 20th anniversary-themed edition, as well as in the included in the 20th anniversary Metal Gear Solid Collection set, while in North America it was bundled in the Metal Gear Solid: Essential Collection set.
 The original Metal Gear Solid was released on the PlayStation Store for download on the PlayStation 3 and PlayStation Portable on March 21, 2008, in Japan and on June 18, 2009, in North America and on November 19 of the same year in Europe.

 Metal Gear Solid is one of the twenty PlayStation games included in the PlayStation Classic released in 2018.
 The game is included in both the Japanese and western models of the unit in their respective versions.